coveo/source.coveo.com/_posts/2018-05-14-building-the-elastic-demo-part2.md

 For the full code of the component see our [demo](https://elastic.coveodemo.com/demo/js/page.js).

 ## Styling the UI with custom CSS
-The search interface rendered out of the box looks already quite usefull.
+The search interface rendered out of the box looks already quite useful.
 In our case we wanted to change them to our own branding.
-Everything can be [overruled](https://docs.coveo.com/en/423).
+Everything can be overruled using CSS rules (see [Styling the Coveo Javascript Search Framework](https://docs.coveo.com/en/423)).
 Always create your own custom CSS files, and never overwrite the ones provided by Coveo out of the box.

 Our resulttemplate is formatted like:
 ``` css